Salvia clevelandii, 'Winnifred Gilman' is an

 Salvia clevelandii, Alpine, holds the flowers for months and is used by tons of native species, comes from Alpine in San Diego County.

-Salvia clevelandii Winifred Gilman Cleveland Sage tolerates sand.
+Salvia clevelandii 'Winifred Gilman Cleveland Sage' tolerates sand.

-Salvia clevelandii Winifred Gilman Cleveland Sage is great for a bird garden.
+Salvia clevelandii 'Winifred Gilman Cleveland Sage' is great for a bird garden and a butterfly garden.

-Salvia clevelandii Winifred Gilman Cleveland Sage's foliage color is green-gray, type is evergreen and has fragrance.
+Foliage of Salvia clevelandii 'Winifred Gilman Cleveland Sage' has color green-gray, is evergreen and has fragrance.

-Flower of Salvia clevelandii 'Winifred Gilman Cleveland Sage's flower color is violet and has a fragrance.
+Flower of Salvia clevelandii 'Winifred Gilman Cleveland Sage' has color blue and has a fragrance.

-Salvia clevelandii Winifred Gilman Cleveland Sage's fruit has fragrance.
+Fruit of Salvia clevelandii 'Winifred Gilman Cleveland Sage' has fragrance.

-Communities for Salvia clevelandii Winifred Gilman Cleveland Sage:Chaparral and Coastal Sage Scrub.
+Communities for Salvia clevelandii 'Winifred Gilman Cleveland Sage':Chaparral and Coastal Sage Scrub.